 Increased independence

-Increased participation with their family and friends
+More participation with family and friends

 More positive social interactions